Dreary/Wao/README.md

 - Remembers both the servers and client path you select.
 - Adds the server you add + select into the maple2.ini of your client.
 - Shows online/offline statuses of servers (automatic every 60s, otherwise can manually refresh)
+- Download the latest Xml from Zin's Xml branch to your MS2 client
+- Extract Xml/Image m2d/m2h resources from your client
+- Able to load the modified xml/image folders to your client which you generated from extracting via checkboxes

 ## Required technology
 - A MapleStory 2 client injected with the Maple2.dll